collinalexbell/Thrash/README.md

 # Thrash: Thrice Arrived Shell
-An incremental rewrite of the Bourne Again Shell
+An incremental Lisp rewrite of the Bourne Again Shell